SympaOy/webcodingforbeginners/README.md

 * Table of contents will be inserted here when this markdown is built by Jekyll {:toc}

 Welcome to the amazing world of web coding!
-On this **#mimmitkoodaa MOOC by Sympa** we will build a simple web app that can visualize population graphs for different countries.
+On this **MOOC by Sympa** we will build a simple web app that can visualize population graphs for different countries.
+This course was created for the **[#mimmitkoodaa](https://mimmitkoodaa.ohjelmistoebusiness.fi/){:target="_blank"} program** in Finland, but is now open for all to use for learning.
 Let's look over some general information about the course first.

 # Technical stuff about the course
 ## Time requirement for the course